-o ensure that tap water is safe to drink, the U.S. EPA prescribes regulations limiting the amount of certain contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, the U.S. EPA prescribes regulations limiting the amount of certain contaminants in water provided by public water systems.
 U.S. Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline 1.800.426.4791.The presence of these contaminants does not necessarily indicate that the water poses a health risk.
-The sources of drinking water (both bottled and tap water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+More information about contaminants and potential health effects can be obtained by calling the U.S. EPA's Safe Drinking Water Hotline 1.800.426.4791.The sources of drinking water (both bottled and tap water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals, in some cases radioactive material, and substances resulting from the presence of animals or from human activity.
 Substances that may be present in source water include:

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations or wildlife; - Inorganic contaminants, such as salts and metals, which can be naturally occurring or may result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming;

-- Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential use; - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are bi-products of industrial processes and petroleum production, and may also come from gas stations, urban storm water runoff, and septic systems; - Radioactive Contaminants, which can be naturally occurring or may be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations or wildlife: - Inorganic contaminants, such as salts and metals, which can be naturally occurring or may result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming; - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential use; - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are bi-products of industrial processes and petroleum production, and may also come from gas stations, urban storm water runoff, and septic systems; - Radioactive Contaminants, which can be naturally occurring or may be the result of oil and gas production and mining activities.